Editor's Note: This post was originally published in March 2018 and has been updated with additional content on September 2022.

 c) the duration of the processing; and

 Regular and systematic monitoring includes all forms of tracking and profiling on the internet.
-It is, however, not restricted to the online environment and could also include offline activity.
-‘Regular’ monitoring will mean ongoing or occurring at particular intervals for a particular period; recurring or repeated at fixed times or constantly or periodically taking place.
+It is, however, not restricted to the online environment and could also have offline activity.
+‘Regular’ monitoring will mean ongoing or occurring at particular intervals for a specific period; recurring or repeated at fixed times, or constantly or periodically taking place.
 ‘Systematic’ monitoring refers to monitoring that happens according to a system, pre-arranged, organized or methodical, taking place as part of a general plan for data collection, or carried out as part of a strategy.

-It is also important to note that if an organization does not meet the requirements in the GDPR, but instead voluntarily decides to appoint a DPO, then the same requirements that apply to mandatory DPOs will still apply.
-If an organization decides not to appoint a DPO, it is advised to document those reasons clearly.
+It is also important to note that if an organization does not meet the requirements in the GDPR but instead voluntarily decides to appoint a DPO, then the same requirements that apply to mandatory DPOs will still apply.
+Therefore, if an organization chooses not to appoint a DPO, it is advised to document those reasons.

 Qualifications of a Data Protection Officer